jv36/jv36/README.md

 ## 📂 Projects:
 I've worked with multiple languages and frameworks.
+Working with React, Next.js and CSS at the moment.
-Currently, I'm developing a social app called [myKitCollection](http://mykitcollection.me)!
+I'm developing a social app called [myKitCollection](http://mykitcollection.me)!

 ### 📊 My stats:
 It's always nice to maintain a good streak!